Weather testing of polymers

-The resistance to "natural" ageing itself is variable, it depends on temperature, sunshine (climate, latitude, humidity, ...) and on many other factors (physical constraints, level of pollution, ...), difficult to assess accurately.
-The simulation of this ageing by the use of artificial light sources and other physical constraints (temperature, sprinkling of water simulating rain, ...) has been the subject of many developments that are the basis of several standards, ISO, ASTM, etc.
+The resistance to "natural" ageing itself is variable.
+It depends on temperature, sunshine (climate, latitude, humidity, ...) and on many other factors (physical constraints, level of pollution, ...) that are difficult to assess accurately.
+The simulation of this ageing by the use of artificial light sources and other physical constraints (temperature, sprinkling of water simulating rain, ...) has been the subject of developments that are the basis of several standards, ISO, ASTM, etc.

-After all, accelerating this ageing to offer, for example, ten-year guarantees or validate stabilizing agents is a more complex approach that must be based on solid scientific backgrounds.
+After all, accelerating this ageing to offer, for example, ten-year guarantees or validate stabilizing agents is a complex approach that must be based on solid science.
 Other applications, such as those of materials that must degrade quickly in the environment, are also concerned by this approach.